The verdict

 What do Ivy League students read?

-Who is Hunter Davenport in the Off-Campus series?
+Who is Hunter Davenport in Off-Campus?

 Behind the data